hekutoru-dev/d3-demographics-visualization/README.md

 # D3-trends-visualization.
 Basic Folder
 Shows a scatter plot between two data variables analyzing the current trends shaping people's lives such as Healthcare vs. Poverty or Smokers vs. Age.

+The data contains a series of feature stories about the health risks facing particular demographics.
+The idea is to sniff out the first story idea by sifting through information from the U.S. Census Bureau and the Behavioral Risk Factor Surveillance System.

+The data set included with the assignment is based on 2014 ACS 1-year estimates:
+[https://factfinder.census.gov/faces/nav/jsf/pages/searchresults.xhtml](https://factfinder.census.gov/faces/nav/jsf/pages/searchresults.xhtml).
+The current data set incldes data on rates of income, obesity, poverty, etc. by state.
+MOE stands for "margin of error."

-Using D3 techniques, creates a scatter plot that represents each state with circle elements.
+Using D3 techniques, I created a scatter plot that represents each state with circle elements.
 The scatter appears like the image shown here.
 ![scatter](images/scatter.png)

 * Include state abbreviations in the circles.